 Cosy up in a traditional tavern

 Cambridge’s cobbled streets are overflowing with welcoming pubs so, wherever you are in the city, you won’t be far from a pint of beer.
-Watch local brewer, Mark Burton, work away at his tiny brew kit as you sink a pint of Misty River at The Cambridge Brew House or, for a comforting evening of board games and real ale, settle down at The Mill, proud winner of CAMRA’s Cambridge Pub of the Year Award 2015.
+Watch the team showcase their brewing skills as you sink a pint of Misty River at The Cambridge Brew House or, for a comforting evening of board games and real ale, settle down at The Mill, one of Cambridge's most iconic pubs.

 Cambridge is certainly not lacking when it comes to cocktails.
-For an affordable range of drinks in a quirky, relaxed setting, duck into Baroosh on Market Passage or, for innovative blends of top quality spirits, take a trip to 90 Cocktail Bar on Regent Street.
+For an affordable range of drinks in a stylish, relaxed setting, duck into 196 Cocktail Bar or, for an Instagrammable experience, take a trip to The LAB on Regent Street.
 Alternatively, head underground to the Hidden Rooms for a Cosmopolitan or two – and why not learn from the best in one of their mixology masterclasses to become a cocktail pro yourself?

 Discover Cambridge’s clubbing scene

 Being one of the oldest student cities in the world means that Cambridge certainly knows how to club.
-Hosting popular names from Annie Mac to Hot Chip, Fez Club is a Moroccan playground for underground music fans.
-Alternatively, if it’s Hawaaiin-themed revelry you’re after, head to Lola Lo’s which, spread across two floors, is sure to guarantee a night of tropical fun.
+With a host of different themed nights, you can get ready to go hard or go home any night at MASH.
+Alternatively, if it’s a Hawaiian party you’re after, head to Lola Lo’s which, spread across two floors, is sure to guarantee a night of tropical fun.
 If you’re looking for something a little more VIP, strut your stuff at Kuda – if their plush cocktail lounge isn’t tempting enough, their DJ line up will have you dancing through the doors in no time.

 Home to more than 60 premium and high street brands, Cambridge’s award-winning Grand Arcade is the region’s leading shopping destination.
 From Starbucks to Swarovski, you’ll be spoilt for choice as you browse the stylish sky-lit centre.
 And for when you can shop no more, why not indulge in a traditional afternoon tea in John Lewis’s brasserie or relax with a refreshing glass of wine at Carluccio’s?